-The Gridlet Management layer performs the tasks necessary to partition files into properly formed gridlets, and later reassemble gridlet-results, in order to generate result files.
+The Gridlet Management layer performs the tasks necessary to partition files into properly formed gridlets, and later reassemble gridlet results, in order to generate result files.
 The Application Adaptation layer is responsible for interacting with the actual unmodified desktop applications, e.g., launch them, feeding the data inside gridlets, and collecting results.

 GiGi Overlay Management: In GiGi, nodes are organized in a peer-to-peer overlay such as Pastry [16].
+This allows resource discovery protocols to follow overlay links, and inherit several of the good properties of the overlay, such as adjusting automatically to frequent membership changes.